thecodeteam/training/docker-workshop/websummit/lab2-create-a-compose-file/README.md

 nano docker-compose.yml
 ```

 The following `docker-compose.yml` file defines two containers `web` and `redis` that are connected via specifying the `links` parameter.
 The content of the container is specified in two ways.
 First int the `web` container, it is told to `build: .` which ensures the `Dockerfile` specified above with the Python app is built.
 The `redis` container specifies `image: redis` which ensures an official image of `redis` is pulled.
 The `web` container has a `ports:` parameter specified which exposes the `5000` port to the outside world.
 The last portion is related to the exposing this working directory to the `web` container, this is done through the `volumes` parameter with `.:/code`.
+Check out all the other attributes at the [docker-compose.yml reference](https://docs.docker.com/compose/yml/).

 Copy and paste:
 ```